-08 Nov Should You Be Worried about IGF-1 and Meat Consumption?
+08 Nov Worried about IGF-1 & Meat Consumption?

-I’m going to start a debunking series.
+I’m going to start a debunking series about IGF-1.
 This being the first of many….you may have seen this argument before with vegan movement.
 I want to bring all of these topics into the light because I’m so sick of hearing this information from a one sided source and I’m sure you are too!

 So, let’s dive into IGF-1.

 “IGF-1 increases due to consumption of animal proteins being consumed, which raises your risk of cancer.”
 I’m sure you’ve heard it, let me get the face palm and eye roll out of the way as the internet tries to simplify this and make it seem scary.

 IGF-1 is a hormone, a growth hormone to be more specific.
 It helps every cell grow (healthy cell or even a sick cell) in the body.
 IGF-1 is beneficial to our body, just like insulin and cortisol for example.
 I use those examples because these hormones are also talked negative about in the internet sphere for good reason, as too much or too little can cause issues, BUT the same goes for IGF-1.
 Too much or too little of IGF-1 can cause harm.

 Below is an image that shows the benefits of the increasing IGF-1 that we go through as we age.
 IGF-1 actually helps the production of one of our major antioxidants in our body – glutathione, which protects us from oxidative stress.

 So, now that we’ve established that IGF-1 isn’t a BAD thing and that we need it for optimal health.
 Now you know that you can’t run off and say, “Let’s do everything we can to make sure we have low IGF-1, so we can be healthy.”
 It doesn’t work that way.